Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/go.md

 ### Track an event

 Events represent how users interact with your application.
-For example, “Button Clicked” may be an action you want to note.
+For example, "Button Clicked" may be an action you want to note.

 ```Go
 // Track a basic event